robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 | "table1"     |
 | "table2"     |

-Now, since we can only get the ouptut to yes/no questions, and this table is *clearly* not a yes/no question, we need to apply some modifications.
+Now, since we can only get a binary answer from our query, and this table is *clearly* not a binary answer, we need to apply some modifications.

 Let's start by adding group_concat: